 You’ve probably noticed many studio monitors have holes in the front or rear.
 These kinds of monitors are called ported cabinets.
 This is there to extend the frequency response to provide more bass.
 When monitors vibrate, the backward movement will create internal air pressure inside the cabinet.
 The holes (or ports) redirect the air pressure outside the cabinet, allowing a better low-frequency response.

-However, if the port is positioned in the rear of the speaker, then you might experience over-extended lows.
-If you place your speakers in front of you, you should be fine.
+However, if the port is positioned in the rear of the monitor, then you might experience over-extended lows.
+If you place your monitor in front of you, you should be fine.
 But if they go to the corners or walls, consider front-ported or closed monitors.

-9. Speaker cone size: The size of the tweeter and woofer?
+9. Consider the cone size of the woofer and tweeter

 But, If you are just starting out, go with a 5-inch speaker.
 They are less expensive and more compact, so your lows won’t be overpowering.
 Also, note that the size of the cones will have an impact on the price of the monitors.